Hopeless142314/lbee-restoration/NOTES.md

 ### Helper.py

 My own script that has some commands for dealing with annoying tasks or executing batch actions.
-It's not yet finished.
+More information can be found in the file itself.

 ## Paks